 Far beyond the ocean, in a valley in the Austrian Alps, lies the age-old village of Oberndorf, looking now much as it did one, two, or three hundred years ago.
 In the center of the village, near a swift-flowing stream, stands a whitewashed church with a tall red-topped steeple.
 The low houses, their slanting roofs weighted down with stones, are scattered about the church like so many baby chicks around a red-combed white hen; and the church bell calls to them from the steeple in a quick, excited hen-like tone.

 On the twenty-fourth of December, 1818, Father Mohr sat alone in his study, reading his Bible.
-The sun had set behind the western mountains, and the blanket of snow draping their peaks had turned a steely blue-gray above the black forest, except where the first stars cast their silvery gleams on them.
-All through the valley the children were filled with excitement, for it was Christmas Eve and they would be staying up to attend Midnight Mass.
+The sun had set behind the western mountains, and the blanket of snow draping their peaks had turned a steely blue-gray above the black forest, except where the first stars cast their silvery paths.

 Just as Father Mohr reached this well-known passage, someone knocked at his door.
 He rose and opened it.
 In came a peasant woman, wrapped in a coarse shawl.
 He knew that she lived on one of the highest alps in his parish.
 “Praised be Jesus Christ,” she greeted him.
 Then she went on to tell him of a child born earlier that day to a poor charcoal-maker’s wife.
 The parents had sent her to ask the priest to come and bless the infant, that it might live and prosper.

 At last he and his guide came upon a ramshackle hut.
 A big, awkward man respectfully greeted the priest and invited him to enter.
 The hut was low, filled with wood smoke, and poorly lighted.
 But on the crude bed lay the young mother, smiling happily, and in her arms lay her baby, peacefully asleep.
-Father Mohr baptized the infant and gave them all his priestly blessing and a few kindly words, then excused himself and departed.
+Father Mohr baptized the infant, gave them all his priestly blessing, and with a few kindly words, excused himself and departed.

 He felt strangely moved as he trudged alone back out into the snow.
 The smoky mountain shack, with its crude bed, did not resemble the manger in the City of David; yet, somehow, the last words he had read in his Bible suddenly seemed addressed to him, Joseph Mohr.
 It seemed that the Christmas miracle had just happened before his eyes.
 As he made his way carefully down the mountain, he felt the promise of peace and goodwill in the silence of the forest and in the brilliance of the stars.